-CASE STUDY – IMPROVING EFFICIENCY AND PATIENT COMMUNICATION
+CASE STUDY – IMPROVING PATIENT FLOW EFFICIENCY AND PATIENT COMMUNICATION

-Simple text messaging helped boost productivity – and patient satisfaction – for Utah’s #1 ranked cardiologist
+Simple text messaging helped boost patient satisfaction – and patient flow efficiency – for Utah’s #1 ranked cardiologist

-So much of patient care comes down to strong patient communication.
+Patient flow efficiency can have huge impact on both patient satisfaction when it comes to their care.
+Strong patient communication plays a critical role.
 Yet too often, that’s the first thing to fall through the cracks.
 “We all want to do the right thing and get a message to someone, and it comes down to the energy required to send that message,” says Stephen Miller, a cardiologist at Intermountain Heart Center.

 We no longer use the EMR for routine communications.
 We use OhMD.– Dr. Stephen Miller, Cardiologist